 “Tell that to someone who hasn’t been impaled by rebar,” Cordelia panted against the slow forward thrust that felt like a hot poker driving into her body.
-She said the words even as she wrapped her arms around him again, holding him close as Angel worked his cock back and forth in shallow thrusts letting her get used to the feeling that he was inside her.
+She said the words even as she wrapped her arms around him again, holding him close as Angel worked his hips back and forth in shallow thrusts letting her get used to the feeling that he was inside her.

 Trust Cordelia to say something like that now when he was trying to concentrate on not hurting her too much.
 Angel smiled as he leaned down to kiss her, distracting her with the taste of him and her on his mouth.
 Soon, their heated kisses and the feeling of being stretched to the limit had her moaning into him.
 Angel thrust deep on his next move garnering a surprised gasp from the woman in his arms.

 He stilled for a moment, taking in the shock in her hazel eyes before claiming the open circle of her mouth with his own again.
 Angel’s hand swept down her body, cupping her hip, his fingers pressing along the lush curve of her bottom.
 Buried to the hilt with Cordelia’s hot sheath clenched tight around him, Angel felt the strongest wave of possessiveness streak through his body.